NeonGeckoCom/neon-docs/docs/skill_development/introduction/python-resources.md

 # Python Resources

-If you are new to Python or programming in general there are lots of resources online to catering to all experience levels.
+If you are new to Python or programming in general there are lots of resources online catering to all experience levels.
 Once you have the basics, a simple Skill can be a great way to try them out in a real project.

 Neon uses Python 3 and as of December 2019 supports Python 3.7-3.10.